p-chan5/EasyPulse/README.md

 Select Stereo Tools and enable this option to add analog distortion (clipping) to the signal.
 Increase the `S/C Level` to make it more noticeable, but **DON'T** overdo it.

-### STEREO LINK 👤️
+### STEREO LINK / SPLIT 👤️

-This feature allows you to process the left and right channels independently, resulting in a wider mix.
-However, it can sometimes distort the stereo image, especially when manually splitting the signal (2nd/3rd/4th Equalizer).
-To disable it, select the Limiter and set it to 100.0 %, or to 50.0 % if you prefer it to operate partially.
+Both allow the left and right channels to be processed independently, resulting in a wider mix.
+However, they can sometimes distort the stereo image, especially when splitting the signal manually (2nd/3rd/4th Equalizer).

+Therefore, you can choose to use the current setting (recommended) or select the Limiter and adjust the `Stereo Link` parameter to 50 % for partial operation, or disable it by setting it to 100 % along with the `Stereo Split` option available on the 2nd Multiband Compressor and Compressor.

 ### STEREO PLAYGROUND 🛝️